Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

-\textbf{\em Fixed-$n$ object and local diagnostic.} We now define the object used throughout the paper.
-We continuously track each overtone as the Kerr spin \(a\) varies, and we keep its label fixed along the scan.
-For a neighboring pair \((n,n+1)\), we measure how far the two modes are separated in the complex-frequency plane.
-This is the absolute value of their complex-frequency difference:
+Throughout, each overtone is tracked in Kerr spin \(a\) with its label held fixed.
+For a neighboring pair \((n,n+1)\), the complex-frequency separation in the plane is measured by the modulus of the frequency difference:

 The sampled spin location of the minimum gap is denoted by

 This raw neighboring-pair gap is the primary numerical input in what follows.